-Diesel particulate filters have been used in our vehicles since the beginning of the 2000s and since 1993 for catalytic converters.
-The recycling market is now overwhelmed by these parts to be reprocessed.
-Their reprocessing and disposal are a challenge because it involves a sometimes long and costly industrial process.
-It is also a challenge because the recovery of the precious metals that make up these coins is part of a circular economy approach.
-While professionals are very familiar with the DPF and catalytic converter recycling process, few private individuals are aware that they can resell these parts and make a profit from them.
-Between environmental necessity, legal obligation, and a real opportunity, Krosfou makes a clear point on a subject too little developed to allow you to know everything about the recycling of the DPF and the catalytic converter.
+Diesel particulate filters have been fitted to our vehicles since the early 2000s and since 1993 for catalytic converters.
+The recycling market is therefore now overwhelmed by these parts for reprocessing.
+Their reprocessing and disposal is a challenge, as it involves a sometimes long and costly industrial process.
+It is also a challenge, because the recovery of precious metals that make up these parts is part of a circular economy approach.
+While professionals are very familiar with the DPF and catalytic converter recycling process, few private individuals know that they can re-sell these parts and make some profit from them.
+Between environmental necessity, legal obligation and real opportunity, Krosfou takes a precise look at a subject that is too little developed to allow you to know everything about DPF and catalytic converter recycling.

-A vehicle remains a highly polluting object even when it is no longer in use: it is then considered an ELV (End-of-Use Vehicle).
+A vehicle remains a highly polluting object even when it is no longer on the road: it is then considered a EOL (End of Life Vehicle).
 Most of its components must be considered toxic and dangerous.
-Gone are the days (fortunately) when you had no problem getting rid of your old car in a ditch or at the bottom of a lake.
+Gone are the days (and fortunately so) when you saw no problem in getting rid of your old car in a ditch or at the bottom of a lake.

-The non-recyclable waste from a car (such as used oil, air conditioning fluids, or airbag explosives) must be recovered, treated, and disposed of by professionals.
+Non-recyclable waste from a car (e.g. oil change, air-conditioning fluids or even explosives from airbags) must be recovered, treated and disposed of by professionals.
 These elements are extremely polluting and very harmful to the soil if the necessary precautions are not taken.

-According to the Agency for Ecological Transition (ADEME), more than 90% of a vehicle is now recycled, even though a European directive imposes a 95% recovery rate.
+According to the agency for ecological transition (ADEME), more than 90% of a vehicle is now recycled, whereas a European directive requires a 95% recovery share.
 When we know that thousands of cars are scrapped every year, this effort is far from being in vain.

-As a private individual, you have a duty to dispose of your used parts and fluids properly, however inconvenient this may seem.
-This obviously means that you have first taken the necessary steps to recover all liquids from the repair so that they do not seep into the floor.
+As a private individual, you have a duty to dispose of your used parts and fluids properly, however restrictive this may seem.
+This means, of course, that you have first taken the necessary steps to recover any fluids from the repair, so that they do not seep into the ground.

-The DPF and catalytic converter are no exception to the rule when it comes to recycling.
-If you replace these parts yourself, you must ensure that they are disposed of correctly.
+The DPF and catalytic converter are no exception when it comes to recycling.
+If you replace these parts yourself, you must ensure that they are disposed of properly.

-Keep in mind that a private individual can be fined up to £1,500 for depositing or abandoning waste; and £3,000 for a repeat offense.
-For a professional, the penalties handed down by the judge can be up to 2 years' imprisonment and a fine of £75,000.
-So the game is not worth the candle.
-You can then opt to resell your used parts, as we will see below, or take them back to your local waste collection center.
+Keep in mind that in case of dumping or abandoning waste, a private individual risks a fine of up to £1,500, and £3,000 in case of a repeat offence.
+For a professional, the judge can impose up to 2 years' imprisonment and a fine of £75,000.
+It is therefore not worth the risk.
+You can then opt to resell your parts used, as we will see below, or simply return them to the waste disposal centre of your commune.

-However, it should be noted that used DPF sometimes have a second life.
+But be aware that used DPF sometimes have a second life.
 When your garage offers you a standard exchange, this means that the filter used for the repair is a reconditioned part.
-The monolith inside the filter is replaced in the factory so that the part can start a new life.
-PSA is the best-known manufacturer to carry out this operation for its Peugeot and Citroën models.
-This is why, when replacing your DPF, we can offer you two prices.
-The highest price corresponds to that of the new part.
+The monolith inside the filter is replaced at the factory so that the part can start a new life.
+PSA is the best known manufacturer to perform this operation for its Peugeot and Citroën models.
+That's why, when replacing your DPF, we can offer you two prices, the higher of which is the new part.

-The catalytic converter's recycling market is interesting.
-Besides, technology is perfectly mastered by many companies.
-The catalytic converter honeycomb contains several precious metals, including rhodium (about 1 gram per piece), palladium, and platinum (between 3 and 7 grams, depending on the model of the pot), some of which are worth more than gold.
-This is why the recovery of these substances, which are rare and expensive to produce, is of interest to many companies that have made it their specialty.
+The market for recycling the catalytic converter is particularly well developed.
+The technology is perfectly mastered by many companies.
+The monolith or so-called honeycomb structure of the catalytic converter contains several precious metals, including rhodium (about one gram per piece), palladium or platinum (between three and seven grams, depending on the pot model), some of which are worth more than gold.
+The monolith is ground into powder, before being heated to very high temperatures to extract the rare metals.

-The authorities have even noted a significant increase in the theft of catalytic converters for more than 10 years.
-Criminals target commercial vehicles as a priority because they can easily slip underneath.
-Time to do your shopping and the forfeit is done.
-The police regularly get their hands on more or less organized gangs, and all regions of France are unfortunately concerned.
+This circular, eco-responsible approach to recycling can unfortunately produce unexpected side effects.
+The authorities have noted a significant increase in the theft of catalytic converters over the past 10 years.
+Criminals are primarily targeting commercial vehicles, as they can easily slip underneath.
+By the time you have done your shopping, the crime has been committed.
+The police regularly get hold of more or less organised gangs and all regions of the UK are unfortunately concerned.

-You should also be aware that since the 2011-900 finance law of 29 July 2011 (article 51).
-It is no longer possible to pay for ferrous and non-ferrous metal transactions in cash, whatever the amount.
-Therefore, beware of unscrupulous buyers who would offer you cash in exchange for your old pot.
-You could face serious penalties.
+In fact, this is one of the reasons why since the 2011-900 finance law of 29 July 2011 (article 51) it is no longer possible to pay cash for ferrous and non-ferrous metal transactions, regardless of the amount.
+Therefore, beware of unscrupulous buyers offering you cash for your old pot.
+You would be exposing yourself to serious penalties.

-Now that you know how the recycling of a DPF or catalytic converter works, why not start replacing one of these parts yourself ?
-Find all our new products on our site.
-Krosfou has parts in stock for almost 90% of the vehicles on the road in Europe.
+Now that you know how a DPF or catalytic converter is recycled, why not go ahead and replace one of these parts yourself ?
+You can find all our new products on our website, Krosfou has parts in stock for almost 90% of vehicles on the road in Europe.

 >> Also read: How to clean the catalytic converter while driving